stelar-eu/fomo/README.md

 The script uses Python's `logging` module to provide information about the execution process.
 L ogs can be saved to a file if `save_logs` is set to `True`.

+### Output

+The output of the script includes:

+- **Run Statistics:** The final statistics and parameters of the run, including the total time taken, the number of models updated, and the total number of models.
+This information is printed to the console and saved to `runs.csv`.
+- **Log File:** A log file containing information about the execution process if `save_logs` is set to `True`.
+The log file is saved as `output_dir/{timestamp}/log.txt`.
+- **Predictions:** The predictions made by the models for each time step for each time series.
+The predictions are saved as `output_dir/{timestamp}/predictions.csv`.

 ## Contributing